Caribbean Security for Cruisers: Everyone’s Concern, Everyone’s Responsibility

 The Caribbean Safety and Security Net (CSSN) was started by dedicated, volunteer cruisers (back in 1996!), as a daily HF voice net to share accurate and timely information about security issues, at that time primarily dinghy thefts.
 Although technology has changed much about the way we communicate, the basic need for timely, accurate information is unchanged, and it is why CSSN continues to this day.
 What CSSN hopes to achieve is to keep cruisers advised, allowing them to be better prepared, making informed decisions while they enjoy safer cruising.

-CSSN accomplishes this in two distinct ways; Harm Brink on S/V Horta hosts a daily high frequency radio (HF) voice net on 8104 KHz USB at 0815 AST with a weekly summary every Sunday; and the CSSN website (www.safetyandsecuritynet.com) has a wealth of reported incident data which is available to everyone, including guidance as to where there are other safety and security resources of interest to cruisers.
+CSSN accomplishes this in two distinct ways; Harm Brink on S/V Horta hosts a daily high-frequency radio (HF) voice net on 8104 KHz USB at 0815 AST with a weekly summary every Sunday; and the CSSN website (www.safetyandsecuritynet.org) has a wealth of reported incident data which is available to everyone, including guidance as to where there are other safety and security resources of interest to cruisers.